thealphadollar/NxCerti/README.md

 NOTE: If you have experience with programming, please look into the configuration variables present in `main.py` for better customization.
 The below instructions are with default configuration.

-The client uses pipenv and python imaging library for it's working.
+The client uses pipenv and python imaging library.

 - Keep the base template image for the certificates in the project folder with the name "template.png".
 - Keep the names to be put on certificates in a csv file "names.csv" (in the project's folder) with names at O'th index with no heading.
+- Modify settings such as color, font, font-size and position of the text in the configuration present inside `main.py`.

 ### First Run